gvwilson/thirdbit/_posts/2012/2012-02-03-were-going-to-be-busy.md

 <li>University of Alberta, May 16-17</li>
 <li>University of British Columbia, May 22-23</li>
 </ul>
 <p>We could use help with all of them, both in person as they're running, and online as participants follow up with self-paced material.
-If you'd like to help out, please <a href="mailto:{{site.contact}}">get in touch</a>.</p>
+If you'd like to help out, please <a href="mailto:{{site.author.email}}">get in touch</a>.</p>